Diamond Hair Clinic and Dr. Mehmet Demircioglu

 If the plan feels right for you, you can choose a surgery date and arrange your flight.
 My team then helps with the clinic, hotel, and transfer organization, so your attention can stay on the medical decision and your recovery.

-If you are considering a hair transplant in Istanbul, you can send your photos for a medical assessment.
-I will tell you what I believe is possible, what may be risky, and whether surgery is truly the right decision for you.
+I will tell you what is natural, what may be risky, and whether surgery is truly the right decision for you.